 When you travel with a carry-on bag only, you have to pack carefully.
 There is a strict set of rules you must follow in terms of the size and contents of your luggage.
 All of your liquid toiletries must fit in a one-quart-sized bag.
-Travel-size liquids must be 3.2 ounces (100 milliliters) or smaller.
-You probably won’t have space for a whole skin care regimen, hair products, makeup, beauty products, etc. This guide explains how to pack toiletries in a carry on.
+Travel-size liquids must be 3.4 ounces (100 milliliters) or smaller.
+You probably won’t have space for a whole skin care regimen, hair products, makeup, beauty products, etc in your carry on.
+This guide explains how to pack toiletries in a carry on bag.

 This guide mostly focuses on TSA rules for air travel in the United States.
-In some other countries, the rules are a bit more lenient.
-If you follow the TSA guidelines, you can fly pretty much anywhere with your toiletries bag.
+In some other countries, the carry-on rules are a bit more lenient.
+If you follow the TSA guidelines, you can fly pretty much anywhere with your toiletries in a carry-on bag.

 Can I Pack Toiletries in a Carry On Bag?

 Yes.
 You can pack toiletries in a carry-on bag.
 You must follow some rules to ensure that your toiletries bag is carry-on acceptable.
 The Transportation Security Administration (TSA) sets guidelines for the types and quantities of liquids, gels, and aerosols allowed in carry-on bags and how to pack them.
-I will explain those guidelines in this article.
+As long as you obey the carry-on limits, you will make it through security with your toiletries.
+You can carry liquids with you in your carry-on.
+I will explain the guidelines in this article.

 What Toiletries Can I Pack in a Carry On Bag?

-When packing toiletries in a carry-on, you can pack any toiletries you like as long as you follow these guidelines:
+When packing toiletries in your carry-on luggage, you can pack any toiletries you like as long as you follow these guidelines:

 - All Containers must be 3.4 ounces (100 milliliters) or smaller – All liquids, gels, aerosols, creams, and pastes must be in bottles, tubes, or containers that are no larger than 3.4 ounces or 100 milliliters in volume.
 Larger containers will be confiscated at security.